The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 Air pressure is another essential element of weather, especially when it comes to creating or changing atmospheric conditions.
 It is also one of the critical variables used to make accurate weather forecasts.

 Although it may not be visible, air has weight since it is not empty.
-It is filled with small particles of nitrogen, oxygen, argon, carbon dioxide, and a few other gases.
+It is composed of small molecules of gases like nitrogen, oxygen, argon, carbon dioxide, and small amounts of other gases.

-The weight of the particles in the air creates pressure due to the gravitational force of the Earth.
-Since more air is present above the air close to the ground, air pressure is the highest on the planet's surface and decreases as altitude increases.
+The weight of the particles in the air creates pressure due to Earth’s gravitational force.
+Since more air is present closer to the ground, air pressure is the highest on the planet’s surface and decreases as altitude increases.

 Instrument For Measuring Air Pressure